 Draw pictures of three things you want to save for.
+Draw pictures of times timings you want to save for.
 How do you know how much money is in your account?
 Where do you save your money?
 Draw a picture of where you save your money (piggy bank, drawer, bank account, etc.).